 SEED - Social and Emotional Education and Development: upscaling awareness and skills in ECEC practice is an Erasmus+ project where QMUC is one of the partners.
 The project started 31st October 2017 and ended 31st December 2019.

-Monica Seland, Ellen Beate H. Sandseter, Johanne Rimul and Anne Holla Sivertsen are participating researchers from QMUC.
+Monica Seland, Ellen Beate H. Sandseter, Johanne Rimul and Anne Holla Sivertsen were participating researchers from QMUC.

 Children's long term success at school is influenced as much by social, emotional and self-regulation skills as by academic skills and knowledge.
 The overall goal of SEED was to improve psychosocial well-being and healthy development of young children (2,5 to 6 years old), with an emphasis on those growing up in difficult circumstances such as children on the move, children with a low socio-economic status or children victims or witnesses of domestic violence.